agb32/cosmadoc/docs/source/amdgpu.md

 - MI300X node is accessible through the `mi300x` queue.
 - MI300A node is accessible through direct ssh.
 From a login node, use `ssh ga008`.

-## Known issues / notes
+## Notes

 The AMD ROCm software stack is installed.
-ROCm 6.3.0 is available at /opt/rocm-6.3.0/bin/hipcc
+ROCm 6.3.0 is available at /opt/rocm-6.3.0/bin/hipcc (2024)

+ROCm 7.2.0 is also available (May 2026).

+The latest version installed can be found under /opt/ - please check here.

+ROCm is installed on the login8a login node, though this does not contain a GPU.
+This should facilitate compilation of codes where Internet access is requried.

 CUDA code must be converted to HIP using the `hipify` script provided with ROCm.